rorywalsh/CsoundUnity/docs/controlling_csound_from_unity.md

 ## Controlling Csound from Unity Scripts ##

-Once you have attached a Csound file to a CsoundUnity component, you may wish to control aspects of that instrument in realtime.
+Once you have attached a Csound file to a CsoundUnity component, you may wish to control its parameters realtime.

-Before calling any CsoundUnity methods, one must first access the component using the **GetComponent()** method.
-This can be seen in the sample scripts that follow.
+Before calling any of CsoundUnit's methods, as with many components in Unity, you will need to use the **GetComponent()** method to ensure your CsoundUnity type variable contains your instance of the CsoundUnity script.

-One usually calls GetComponent() in your script's **Awake()** or **Start()** methods.
+It is standard to use Unity's GetComponent() method in Unity's **Awake()** or **Start()** methods that are called by Unity when a script is enabled or the engine is put into playmode.

 You should wait for Csound to be initialised before executing your code.
 Once the CsoundUnity component has been accessed, any of its member methods can be called.

-See some examples below:
+For example:

 ```cs
 CsoundUnity csound;